spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 # Spectro Kubernetes Dashboard

-Spectro Kubernetes Dashboard is a web-based UI for Kubernetes clusters that auto-enables the Kubernetes Dashboard.
-It integrates seamlessly with [Spectro Proxy](/integrations/frp) and uses default settings for access control and Identity Provider (IDP).
+Spectro Kubernetes Dashboard is a web-based UI for Kubernetes clusters that auto-enables the Kubernetes Dashboard using secure ports and conveniently includes [Spectro Proxy](/integrations/frp).
+When used with the default settings for access control and Identity Provider (IDP), there is nothing to configure.

-When you attach this pack to a cluster profile, the Spectro Proxy pack is added automatically and the Kubernetes Dashboard is pre-enabled using secure ports.
-When used with the default settings, there is nothing to configure.

 <br />